 Source: Croxteth Hall

 Liverpool’s most popular public park spans over 200 acres and features a boating lake, a café and a large playground.
 Most importantly, at its centre is the famous Palm House – a stunning Grade II listed Victorian greenhouse.
-In the summer, families love to bring a picnic and soak up the tranquil atmosphere of the park.
-Wet weather?
-No problem, you can immerse yourselves in the amazing botanical plants in the Palm House all year round.

 Address: Mossley Hill Drive, Liverpool L17 1AJ